marksherman/Timeline-Thing-1/README.md

 ## Group Responsibilities

 ### Jacob Suarez @Onamar
 Jake is the team lead.
-Additionally, Jake will work on...
+Additionally, Jake will work on the database.

 ### Tyrone Turrel @tturrell
 Will work on...